c6o/docs/content/guides/installing.md

 > [!NOTE]
 > Some commands let you explicitly specify a kubeconfig file.
 > This is the same as configuring the `kubectl` CLI.
 See [here](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for more information.

+### Install the Desktop app

+Head over to the [CodeZero website](https://codezero.io/platform/desktop) and download the Desktop app for your platform.
+Run the installer.

+Launch the app.
+You will likely be prompted to provide your password to give the app elevated priviledges; this is so that the app can install the CodeZero daemon (background service).

+Once the app is running you will see a CodeZero icon in your system tray.
+Click on the tray icon and select "Dashboard" to open up the UI.

+For next steps, read about [Using the CodeZero Desktop App](/guides/using-desktop-app).